recaptimedev-archive/old-status-page/README.md

+# THIS REPOSITORY IS DEPRECATED AND REPLACED BY [`RecapTime/infra-monitoring`](https://github.com/RecapTime/infra-monitoring)

+The rest of this README contains a outdated snapshot of the last status update below after the seperator.

+---

 # [📈 Live Status](https://status.rtapp.tk): <!--live status--> **🟥 Complete outage**

 This repository contains the open-source uptime monitor and status page for [Recap Time](https://recaptime.tk), powered by [Upptime](https://github.com/upptime/upptime).